 However, CRM software still has a role to play in modern marketing programs.

 Customer data recorded in a CRM can be synced into a CDP in real-time to help inform activation decisions.
 Data can flow back into the CRM as well when attributes for contacts from other martech connected with the CDP bolster those individuals’ profiles.

 We’ve outlined the myriad downsides of data management platforms.
 But the martech can be beneficial when used in conjunction with a CDP — depending on one’s use cases.

-The DMP is more or less an advertising-oriented solution today.
+The DMP is more or less an advertising-oriented solution for brands today.